earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2017-02-22-spectral02-multi-band-landsat-data-R.md

 ---
 layout: single
-title: "Working with multiple bands in R."
+title: "Working with remote sensing imagery that has multiple bands in R - raster data in R."
-excerpt: "In this lesson we will review how to open up a multi-band image in R. "
+excerpt: "In this lesson we cover how to open up a multi-band raster layer or image stored in .tiff format in R. We introduce the stack() function in R which can be used to import more than one band into a stack object in R. We also review using plotRGB to plot a multi-band image using RGB, color-infrared ot other band combinations."
-authors: ['Megan Cattau', 'Leah Wasser']
+authors: ['Leah Wasser']
-modified: '2017-04-14'
+modified: '2017-05-01'
 category: [course-materials]
 class-lesson: ['spectral-data-fire-r']
 permalink: /course-materials/earth-analytics/week-6/naip-imagery-raster-stacks-in-r/